 Hunting in Australia doesn’t get better than this; your own private island, challenging free-range hunting with game animals in abundance, spectacular views, a sub-tropical climate, beach-front lodging and fishing.
 To top it off, Marble Island has produced the biggest free-range trophies of the South Pacific.

 Marble Island is located off the east coast of Australia amongst the coral shoals of the Great Barrier Reef.
 It is the largest of a group of four privately owned islands all of which have deer on them.

-The main species to hunt are; javan rusa, sambar, blackbuck, axis and red stag.
+The main species to hunt are; javan rusa, sambar, blackbuck and axis.

 Marble Island is well suited for hunting.
 The hills are steep and provide good vantage points for glassing.
 There is a good mix of thick cover for browsing and shelter and open sides for grazing.
 A lack of predators means an abundance of game.
 All this combined with a reliable sea-breeze gives the hunter a great opportunity to test his or her stalking and shooting skills.